What is PTSD?

 - flashbacks or nightmares about what happened

-- avoidance and numbing, where you try to keep busy and avoid thinking about it
+- avoidance and numbing, where you try to keep busy and avoid thinking about it or doing things that might trigger memories of the traumatic event

 - being tense and on guard all the time in case it happens again